 “It is intuitive and we can build coaching conversations around ADKAR.
 Often change conversations can be difficult.
 With ADKAR in mind they can ask questions that will get to the heart of the challenges that managers can experience in supporting staff through change.
 When staff identify a barrier point that the manager needs support to help their staff overcome, they have a language to provide feedback to project teams.
 Keeps everyone moving in the same direction and enables project teams and operational managers and supervisors to connect.”

 The full research deep dive includes additional insights into how participants empowered their managers and what resources they provided them.
-Download the deep dive for inspiration and examples, as well as a story of how one organization saw success when providing the model to managers.
+Click the image below to download the deep dive for inspiration and examples, as well as a story of how one organization saw success when providing the model to managers.